 Note that the plaintiff must file his or her lawsuit within a certain period of time, under a state law called the "statute of limitations."

-In a breach of contract lawsuit, the patient will argue that the bad results are the result of the surgeon not performing the surgery as set out in the agreement between patient and doctor.
+In a breach of contract lawsuit, the patient will argue that the surgeon didn't perform the surgery as set out in the agreement between patient and doctor.
 For example, if a doctor uses the wrong type or size of breast implants, that could lead to a breach of contract claim.

 In most successful medical malpractice cases, it will be an insurance company that ultimately writes the plaintiff a check.
 Cosmetic surgery medical malpractice lawsuits are usually no different.
 But due to differences in the law in some states, it’s easier for some cosmetic surgeons to practice medicine without medical malpractice insurance.
 That means some cosmetic surgeons complete surgeries without any form of financial protection for the patient if a harmful mistake occurs.